determined-ai/determined/docs/reference/deploy/master-config-reference.rst

 =========

 Define default ``default_lifespan_days`` & max lifespan ``max_lifespan_days`` master configurations
-for access tokens to set global defaults & limits on how long access tokens can be valid for.
+for access tokens.
+These settings allow administrators to set global defaults and limits on the validity period of access tokens.

 **************
  ``webhooks``